 Saving money is always important, particularly if you are a student without as much of a fixed income as an adult would have.
-There are many ways to save money and ways to carry these out can be found both on- and offline for anybody who needs tips for how to get started.
+There are many ways to save money and ways to carry these out can be found both on- and offline for anybody who needs tips on how to get started.
 Saving money is important because it means that there is money available if there is an emergency of some sort; either you lose your source of income and need to live on your savings for a while, or some emergency happens and you need some extra money to cover repairs, trips, or some other expense which might not be part of your regular budgeting.

 Why do you need to start saving money right now?